 In the last decade the popularity of Latin-American food has soared.
-Traditional Mexican foods and flavors, such as salsas, tortillas, and guacamole, are becoming staples in the American pantry.
+Traditional Mexican foods and flavors have become staples in the American pantry.
 While the market for Latin American food is growing, a majority of these “Latin” foods are Americanized.
 In the US, all Latin American countries are often grouped together.
 However, over recent years Latin American chefs have slowly expanded the audience and accessibility to real, authentic, foods from their various countries of origin.

 1. Enrique Olvera (México; Restaurant: Cosme, NYC)

 Cosme in New York City aims to expand people’s perception of Mexican food.
 Olvera uses a mix of European techniques and traditional Mexican ingredients and flavors to create unique dishes full of familiar flavors.
 Olvera’s restaurant in Mexico City, Pujol, was named one of the 50 best restaurants across the globe.